hervegirod/fxsvgimage/README.md

  - Fix the xlink:href attribute not taken into account for image elements
  - Fix the "none" value for the stroke-dasharray throwing an exception

+## 0.5.1
+ - Support the font-style and font-weight attributes for text (also supported in style)
+ - Fix the computing of font size when an unit is provided
+ - Support the Font characteristics in the style node

 # Usage
 Just calls one of the static `load` methods, for example:
 ~~~~